ssl-hep/ServiceX/helm_charts/docs/architecture.md

 ![Architecture](img/sx-architecture.png)

 ### [ServiceX API Server](https://github.com/ssl-hep/ServiceX_App.git) (Flask app)
 This is the main entry point to ServiceX, and can be exposed outside the cluster.
 It provides a REST API for creating transformation requests, posting and retrieving status updates, and retrieving the results.

 It also serves a frontend web application where users can authenticate via Globus and obtain ServiceX API tokens.
- Authentication is optional, and may be enabled on a per-deployment basis.
+Authentication is optional, and may be enabled on a per-deployment basis (see below for more details).

 Potential roadmap features for the web frontend include a dashboard of current / past requests, and an administrative dashboard for managing users and monitoring resource consumption.

+#### **Authentication and Authorization**

+If the `auth` flag is set to True when ServiceX is deployed, requests to the API server must include a JWT access token.

+To authorize their requests, users must provide a ServiceX API Token (JWT refresh token) in their `servicex.yaml` file.
+The frontend Python client will use this to obtain access tokens.

+Users can obtain a ServiceX API token by visiting the frontend web application.
+Users must authenticate by signing in to Globus via the identity provider of choice.
+New accounts will be marked as pending, and can be approved by the deployment's administrators.
+This can be done via Slack if the webhook is configured.
+Once approved, new users will receive a welcome email via Mailgun (if configured).

+Future versions of ServiceX may support disabling Globus auth and the internal user management system, but retaining the JWT system.
+ServiceX API Tokens would need to be generated externally using the same secret used for the deployment.

+#### **Endpoints**

  <B> Q:
    * REST API